wahlemedia/angular-ui-container/README.md

 The default flex width is `20` and the brakepoint is set to `gt-sm`.

 The Breakpoints are uses the material design breakpoint.
-See the [Angular Material](https://material.angularjs.org/latest/layout/introduction) for more information.
+See the [Angular Material](https://material.angularjs.org/latest/layout/introduction) documentation for more information.